 Mushroom Cheese Filling:

 - 1 lb (16 oz) cremini (Baby Bella) mushrooms, stemmed, and thinly sliced

 - 1/2 lb (8 oz) shiitake mushrooms, stemmed, and thinly sliced

 - 1 tablespoon unsalted butter

 - 2 large garlic, finely minced

 - 4-5 sprigs fresh thyme, plus more for garnishing

 - 1/2 cup dry sherry

-Crust recipe adapted from Williams-Sonoma.
+Crust recipe (and filling inspired) by Williams-Sonoma.

 Nutrition Information:Yield: 8 Serving Size: 1